XPRIZE/GLEXP-Team-RoboTutor-RoboTutor/LOCALIZE.md

 3. **Image creation:** Identify the images required to represent stories and content in an effective manner.
 4. **Dialog creation:** Create basic dialogs in the local language required for a child to learn and effectively communicate in day-to-day life.
 5. **Time-stamp generation:** Generate time-stamps for audio file to synchronize highlighting of words in the sentences.
-6. **Speech recognition:** Create speech recognition models to identify speech in localized language.
+6. **Speech recognition:** Create speech recognition models to recognize speech in localized language.
-7. **Handwriting recognition:** Create handwriting recognition models to identify handwritten characters in localized language.
+7. **Handwriting recognition:** Create handwriting recognition models to recognize handwritten characters in localized language.
-8. **Font:** Select a suitable font which can correctly render localized content in the application.
+8. **Font:** Select a suitable font which can correctly render localized text in the application.
 9. **Final build:** With all assets prepared, build RoboTutor in the new target language.

 ## Process